 BCIC's activities support the Province's goal to create jobs in BC.
-BCIC funds programs and services targeted to technology startups, providing them with the tools to become job-creating SMEs and large anchor companies.
+BCIC funds programs and services targeted at technology startup companies, providing them with the tools to become job-creating SMEs and large anchor companies.

-In order for startups to become SMEs and large anchor companies, they must be able to progress from a company with an idea to a company with a growing customer base.
+In order for startup companies to become SMEs and large anchor companies, they must be able to progress from a company with an idea to a company with a growing customer base.
 A particularly challenging hurdle for many is to achieve the transition from serving a small group of early technology adopters to being widely adopted by mainstream customers.
 This difficult transition is often referred to as the "Chasm", after the popularity of Geoffrey A. Moore's 1991 book, Crossing the Chasm, and it requires that ventures be adequately prepared.

-BCIC supports programs and services that provide startups with the tools (training, knowledge, services, infrastructure) to cross the chasm.
+BCIC supports programs and services that provide startup companies with the tools (training, knowledge, services and infrastructure) to cross the chasm.
 In the long-term, BCIC's activities contribute to job creation in BC.